JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 Clicking the **Optimize** button results in executing the VQE algorithm, which relies upon an optimizer to manage the process of seeking the lowest eigenvalue.
 The optimizer's job is to turn the available knobs (the ***Ry*** gates in this example) in such a way that the **Weighted average** (expectation value) on the screen continually decreases.
 In the video we see the optimizer focusing attention on a given ***Ry*** gate, often rotating it in some direction, and moving to the next ***Ry*** gate.
 While this is happening, the graphical squares in the **Prob**ability column grow, shrink, appear, and disappear.
 The area of a given square represents the probability that a measurement will result in the basis state next to the square.
 These squares are a graphical illustration of the expectation value expression,  $\langle\psi\vert H\vert\psi\rangle$ , mentioned earlier.
 To see why this is true, review the calculations in *Fig 7* and *Fig 8*, noting that each energy value ends up being multiplied by the square of the absolute value of its corresponding amplitude in the state vector.

+While the optimizer uses a classical algorithm running on a classical computer, the circuit containing the ansatz is executed and measured on a quantum computer or simulator.
+This is why VQE is known as a hybrid algorithm, consisting of quantum and classical components,

 > Note: The [VQE algorithm implementation in Qiskit Aqua](https://qiskit.org/documentation/aqua/algorithms.html#vqe) provides [several optimizers from which you may choose](https://qiskit.org/documentation/aqua/optimizers.html#optimizers), as well as the ability to plug in your own optimizer.

 ##### Poking around a Hilbert space